 Its connectivity is limited to just a few, daily-use ports: one USB 3.0, one USB 2.0, and a single HDMI.
 For Apple fans who have recently bought MacBooks, the problem of a single USB-C port is all-familiar.

 In my case, this is where the Anker 4-port USB 3.0 Hub comes in.
 It’s much cheaper than many USB 3.0 adapters and hubs, it’s also much more functional and reliable.
-Its an excellent pick for those in need of a more robust set of ports for their laptops with limited I/O options.
+It’s an excellent pick for those in need of a more robust set of ports for their laptops with limited I/O options.

 Works with Notebook PCs, MacBooks, Chromebooks, and more

-I needed to connect my camera, transfer some projects from an external HDD and a flash drive all from my Chromebook, all I did was plug the cable into the USB 3.0 and I was sorted.
+I needed to connect my camera, and transfer some projects from an external HDD and a flash drive all from my Chromebook, all I did was plug the cable into the USB 3.0 and I was sorted.
 Each of the four USB 3.0 ports work simultaneously and perfectly.
 The external drive and camera showed up as external storage, and I even connected an external mouse that worked as soon as it was plugged in, and the flash drive was also detected.

 The Anker 4-Port USB 3.0 Hub doesn’t require external power to function, so you really don’t need to keep it plugged into your charger if the powering device has enough power to run.
 It still outputs enough power over the USB 3.0 port and all slots stay active running just from the USB connection to your device.
-Its impressive to see a decent hub that doesn’t cost much but deliver good connectivity over pricey headphones.
+It’s impressive to see a decent hub that doesn’t cost much but delivers good connectivity over pricey headphones.

 Apart from the Chromebook, I tested it over an iMac and a 13-inch MacBook Pro.
 It works just as reliably, detecting a wired mouse and three storage devices I connected to the hub.
 I didn’t experience any hiccups with everything hooked, and the MacBook was responsive as usual.
 The Anker works with Windows laptops as well.
-You can comfortably use this hub with any gadget ranging from a notebook, a desktop PC or even digital cameras with ease.
+You can comfortably use this hub with any gadget ranging from a notebook, a desktop PC, or even digital camera with ease.

-The Anker 4-Port USB 3.0 Hub is thin, usable, functional and very reliable.
+The Anker 4-Port USB 3.0 Hub is thin, usable, functional, and very reliable.
 It is very inexpensive compared with most USB 3.0 hubs available online, but those hubs have very short connector cables, and more importantly aren’t nearly as reliable based on the ones we’ve tested, especially those with individual switches that sometimes fail.

 That said, there is a newer model of our favorite USB 3.0 Hub, the Anker USB C Hub, that’s basically a PowerExpand 6-in-1 USB-C Adapter for MacBook Air, MacBook Pro, XPS, and More